vitistack/vitistack-operator/README.md

 # datacenter-operator

-API for centralizing data for datacenter infrastructure
+API for centralizing data for datacenter infrastructure.

 ## Prerequsites